Signed in as:

 but for the leader.

-Leadership does not have to feel like sustained internal conflict.
+Leadership should not require sustained internal conflict.

 And organisational success does not require personal erosion.